Abdul21837/Taskmaster-pro/README.md

 # Taskmaster-pro
-# The Taskmaster-pro is the advance of Taskinator.
+The Taskmaster-pro is the advance of Taskinator.
-# In the Taskmaster-pro, their is many features in it than the Taskinator.